facetint/minishell/README.md

  **exit**
 + exits the shell with the status in the argument or the current status if none is specified
 + also needs a numeric argument for the status otherwise it will error

- **cd**
-+ changes the current directory to the first argument provided
-+ can be relative or absolute path
-+ -- changes to HOME
-+ - changes to OLDPWD
-+ PWD and OLDPWD are set accordingly

 **export**
 + with an argument it needs a valid identifier followed by an optional = and value